Home Overview Spelling Grammar Usage Translate

 Used for emphasis: Ex: My teachor tell۔d me my test score: an A.

-When designating time, a colon separates hours from minutes.
-E.g. 4:30 means 4 o’clock plus 30 minutes.
+When designating time, a colon separates hours (two digits) from minutes (two digits)

-(Note: The word after a colon is not generally capitalized unless it is a proper noun.
+(Note: A word after a colon is not generally capitalized unless it is a proper noun.
 After colon, leave 2 spaces.)

 Comma ( , )